 What will the weather be like?

 In June, Santa Barbara usually experiences morning fog which burns off about noon to beautiful sunny days.
 Most people dress in “layers,” so they can peel off a sweatshirt or sweater when the day warms up.
-The evenings are cool, and the days are bright.
-Generally, 70 degrees Fahrenheit year-round.

 What should I bring to wear?